nnichols/nnichols.github.io/_posts/dnd/krug/2019-08-16-the-thief-and-the-knight.markdown

 Tell me when you were first corrupted by these dark powers."

 The man begins to stutter a response, but begins choking on his tears.
-Thaelen, now too drunk to respond to the better judgement he alleges to posses, accosts the Inquisitor, "Ayy, you looking for them guys too?"
+Thaelen, now too drunk to respond to the better judgement he alleges to possess, accosts the Inquisitor, "Ayy, you looking for them guys too?"

 Stricken with rage, the man turns around, "I seek all who would obstruct our lord's will.
-What allegiance do you poses with these heretics."
+What allegiance do you possess with these heretics."

 "I, uhh, none?
 Just wanted to see if we could help."